V-Uzunov/BestBulgarianMovies/README.md

 o	Your registered users should have at least one of these roles: user and administrator.

-•	Use AJAX request to asynchronously load and display data somewhere in your application. (optional)

 •	Write unit tests for your logic, controllers, actions, helpers, etc.

 •	Implement error handling and data validation to avoid crashes when invalid data is entered (both client-side and server-side).